The sciatic nerves branches from your lower back through your hips and buttocks and down each leg.

 - Weakness in the affected leg

-It's not always possible to prevent sciatica, and the condition may recur.
-The following can play a key role in protecting your back:
+It's not always possible to prevent sciatica, and the condition can come back.
+To protect your back:

 - Exercise regularly.
-To keep your back strong, pay special attention to your core muscles — the muscles in your abdomen and lower back that are essential for proper posture and alignment.
-Ask your doctor to recommend specific activities.
+To keep the back strong, work the core muscles — the muscles in the abdomen and lower back needed for good posture and alignment.
+A health care provider can recommend activities.

-- Maintain proper posture when you sit.
+- Keep good posture when sitting.
 Choose a seat with good lower back support, armrests and a swivel base.
-Consider placing a pillow or rolled towel in the small of your back to maintain its normal curve.
-Keep your knees and hips level.
+For better low back support, place a pillow or rolled towel in the small of the back to keep its normal curve.
+Keep knees and hips level.